rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/rpm/local_module_builds.md

 ### Making the final YAML and repo

 It's probably wise to have a template to make the module repo data off of.
+It's the same as having a script to "transmodrify" the module data properly to be used.
 Having a template will simplify a lot of things and will make it easier to convert the data from git and then the final build artifacts and data that makes the module data.
-The lazybuilder template is a good starting point, though it is a bit ugly.
+The lazybuilder template is a good starting point, though it is a bit ugly, being made in jinja.
+It can be made better using python or even golang.

 Regardless, you should have it templated or scripted somehow.
-See the references below.
+See the references in the next section.

 ## Reference